HebaruSan/Astrogator/README.md

 ## Future plans

-- Robustness
-  - **Calculate plane change burns without instantiating ejection burns**
-  - Create useful numbers for launches/landed and KSC
+- Useful numbers for launches/landed
 - Return-to-LKO burns from Mun and Minmus
-    - Lowest warp altitude limit + 5km
 - Publish
   - Push to Github
     - Make a Release